-Based on the above analysis, the South Coast AQMD will satisfy the contingency requirements for set in CAA section 172(c)(9) and the U.S. EPA's Ozone Implementation Rule with these proposed amendments to Rule 1173.
-PAR 1173 provides contingency measures to be triggered if the South Coast Air Basin fails to meet RFP or attain the applicable ozone standards by the applicable date.
+Based on the above analysis, the South Coast AQMD will satisfy, in part, the contingency requirements for set in CAA section 172(c)(9) and the U.S. EPA's Ozone Implementation Rule with these proposed amendments to Rule 1173.
+PAR 1173 provides contingency measures to be triggered if the South Coast Air Basin fails to meet RFP or attain the applicable ozone standards (2008 & 2015 8-hour ozone NAAQS) by the applicable date.
 The emission reductions anticipated from PAR 1173, in conjunction with reductions from existing rules and regulations, are expected to achieve the reductions equivalent to or more than OYW of progress.
-PAR 1173 addresses the contingency measures for RFP and attainment for the applicable ozone standards (2008 & 2015 8-hour ozone NAAQS).
+In the future, South Coast AQMD will consider preparing a State Implementation Plan revision that includes an infeasibility justification for contingency measures that achieve less than OYW of reductions.PAR 1173 addresses the contingency measures for RFP and attainment for the applicable ozone standards (2008 & 2015 8-hour ozone NAAQS).

-Subdivision (1) Exemptions
+Subdivision (I) Exemptions